ufitelongin/ufitelongin.github.io/README.md

 ## Work Experience
 - **Data Manager at Rwanda Biomedical Centre(2023-Present)**
-• Developed and implemented procedures for effective data management and security.
+• Developed and implemented procedures for effective data management and security.<br>
-• Oversaw and supported data managers in the daily use of health information systems.
+• Oversaw and supported data managers in the daily use of health information systems.<br>
 • Monitored and evaluated data systems, ensuring data accuracy, consistency, and reliability.
 • Provided technical support in quality data collection, storage, and reporting across health facilities.
 • Designed dashboards and reports for stakeholders to inform policy and health interventions.